-To avoid the big, scary working world, many people are considering going back to school and asking themselves – Is an MBA worth it?
+To avoid the big, scary working world, many people consider going back to school and asking themselves – Is an MBA worth it?

 Although education is a crucial part of personal and professional growth, sometimes a graduate program may not be the best path to take.
 The amount of time and money it demands is not always a good investment.